kieranpotts/rootfiles/docs/en/workflow.md

 Please use the following fork-and-branch workflow to make contributions to this project's source code, tests, and documentation.

-As a general rule, each contribution — identified by a unique pull request — should be focused.
+As a general rule, each contribution — identified by a unique pull request — should be restricted in its scope.
 Try not to mix multiple orthogonal changes together.
 And most changes should have a corresponding test case to go along with it.

 1. ## Fork